mthaak/whatshouldiweartoday/README.md

 ### How to build

 If you want to build a new version of the Android app, run:
-`eas build --profile development --platform android`
+`eas build --profile preview --platform android`

 To perform over-the-air (OTA) updates of the built app, run:
 `eas update --channel development`

+If you want a development build, run:
+`eas build --profile development --platform android`

 ### Style